NedGroom/blockchain-examples/README.md

 # blockchain-examples
 This will contain different projects which will each showcase different aspects of blockchain technologies.
 References will be included here to research and videos used.

+Concepts that I have cemented understanding for through implementation:

+    Proof of work via nonce usage, making block mining difficult.

 Youtube accounts: